0xkernelghost/Web_Security/PortSwiggerLabs/Authentication/Readme.md

 ### Attack 2 — OTP Reuse

 ```
-# If OTP is not invalidated after first use
+# If an OTP is not properly invalidated after successful use:
-# Use the same OTP again for a different account
+# Attempt to replay the same OTP for the same authentication transaction/account.
+#
+# Whether an OTP can be reused across accounts depends on how the application
+# binds the OTP to the authentication transaction and account.
 ```

 ### Attack 3 — SIM Swapping (out-of-scope for web pentesting)